katiadobra/katiadobra/README.md

 **Grumpy Anxious Planner** — A companion for keeping your life (barely) upright.
 [**GitHub CV**](https://katiadobra.github.io/cv/) — you’re literally reading it.
 Updated, against all odds.
 [**Daily Fact Game**](https://katiadobra.github.io/daily-fact-game/) — Truth?
 Lie?
 Something in between.
 A trivia game where even the facts don't trust themselves.
 Comes in 3 languages and 17.5 doubts.
+[**Duckmodoro**](https://katiadobra.github.io/Duckmodoro/) — 🦆 cozy Pomodoro timer that makes you smile

                 > _“If it compiles, ships, and doesn’t crash — it’s probably fine.”_